-What is Indexed Universal Life?
+What Are Indexed Universal Life (IUL) Illustrations?

-How Misleading IUL Illustrations Falsely Advertise
+How Misleading IUL Illustrations Work

 These illustrations are key marketing tools—projections showing future performance based on assumptions.
 But they often paint an unreal picture, exaggerating what’s possible with IUL while hiding downsides.
 This false advertising has sparked lawsuits, as regulators and courts scrutinize the hype.